pikesley/wtfismyblockchainstrategy/README.md

 # WTF IS MY GENERIC THING?

-Mostly an excuse for me to learn JavaScript TBH.
+Mostly an excuse for me to learn JavaScript (and now [pjax](http://www.littlestreamsoftware.com/labs/learning-pjax/)) TBH.
 See it in action:

 * [WTF is my Blockchain Strategy](https://wtfismyblockchainstrategy.herokuapp.com/)
 * [WTF is my Open Data Strategy](https://wtfismyopendatastrategy.herokuapp.com/)